rivasulthq/UI-UX-Sample-Project/README.md

 * Easy readility function for users
 * Search bar section to search for content
 * Feature to help users with reading problem
+#### Platform
+Please design for responsive web.
+So we require desktop screens as well as mobile screens.